onhir/onhir.gov/_pages/web-accessibility.md

 If you have feedback or concerns related to the accessibility of any content on this website or if you would like to file a Section 508-related complaint, please contact the Webmaster via email at webmaster@onhir.gov; phone 928-779-2721.
 If applicable, please include the web address or URL and the specific problems you have encountered.

-If you have comments and/or questions related to the agency’s Section 508 program, please contact the Section 508 Coordinator  via email at itinfo@onhir.gov; phone 928-779-2721.
+If you have comments and/or questions related to the agency’s Section 508 program, please contact the Section 508 Coordinator  via email at itinfo@onhir.gov  phone 928-779-272 x.
+139.

 Deaf-Hard of Hearing & Speech Disabled Assistance - 1-800-877-8339